floom9/Reinforcement-Learning-Breakout/README.md

 pip install -r requirements.txt
 ```

-If you have issues installing pygame and seaborn.
-Install it from the conda-forge repository:
+If you have issues installing pygame and seaborn, install it from the conda-forge repository:

 ```bash
 conda install -c conda-forge pygame conda install -c conda-forge seaborn
 ```

+We are using the external library [https://imagemagick.org/](ImageMagick) for gif creation.